From filing to international advice, we support you at every stage

 During examination an examiner reviews your registered design and may conduct a search to check whether the registered design is new and distinctive.
 You will have an opportunity to overcome any objections raised by the examiner by argument and/or amendment of the registered design.
 This process must be completed within six months of the issuance of the first examination report.

 You can request examination of a registered design more than once.
 This may be necessary if a third party requests examination of an already certified registration on the basis of new prior art.

 If the examiner is satisfied that there are no grounds of invalidity, you will receive a certificate of examination and can enforce your certified registration.
 Alternatively, if the examiner’s objections cannot be overcome the registration is revoked.

 There are similar systems for protecting designs in many other countries.
 In most countries, an application made within six months of an Australian application can use the Australian filing date.
 Or, if a foreign application is made first, an Australian application made within six months can use the foreign filing date.

 Our attorneys regularly handle advice on overseas design filing for local clients.

-Latest articles related to Design Registration- Designing foreign applications - Australian designs system under review - Designing Applications: Tips for filing design applications in Australia
+Latest articles related to Design Registration- The Future of the Australian Designs System - Final report on the review of Australia’s designs system - Designing foreign applications

 View all articles related to Design Registration